Care instructions for bringing a home your new puppy. Please read, I promise it will be helpful !

 The big day - Pick up day Please contact me with the day and time you would like to pick up your angel.
 I will give them a bath and have them all ready to go.
 If you are traveling alone to pick up your pup, please bring a crate.
 If someone will be with you then a lap will be fine for the ride home.
 We will go over their medical record and answer any questions you have.
 Also remember I am here for you and your angel their entire life, never hesitate to contact me with any questions or concerns!
 If you still have a balance on the day of pick up please bring cash, or if you prefer to pay with credit or debit card, I ask that you process the transaction before you arrive to pick up, or call me with your info and I can process it from here.
 If you would like to pay with a check, I must receive the check 10 days before pick up.
 I do not accept checks on the day of pick up.

 I put a great deal of time and care into my pups!!
-My mothers are given a special diet when they are bred until the pups are about 4 weeks old.
+My mothers are power fed until the pups are about 4 weeks old.
 This provides them with added protein and calcium.
-My mothers are also given puppy food after whelping until the pups are 4 weeks old.
 Then I slowly return my mothers back to their normal diet.
 My mothers DO NOT go through labor and delivery alone!
 I am with them every step of the way, no matter what time day or night.
-I hand deliver each pup and cut the cord myself, avoiding any umbilical hernia's.
+I hand deliver each pup and cut the cord myself, hopeful helping to avoid any umbilical hernia's.
 After each pup is born the cord is cut and they are all cleaned up by mommy, I put the puppy on a nipple and make sure it begins eating.
 It is so important for the mother, that each nipple is being used equally.
 It is imperative that each pup eat well several times a day!
 This is why I spend hours and hours with puppies.
 This is another reason why my pups are so well socialized.
 This is my system for a happy healthy Beautiful puppy.

-Before your puppy leaves my home they will have had a trip to their vet to have their dew-claws removed (3-5 days old), worming's (4, 5, 6 wks), they will be current of vaccines, and they will have taken another trip to the Vet for their 6 weeks check up, to insure they are in great health.
+Before your puppy leaves my home they will have had a trip to their vet to have their dew-claws removed (3-5 days old), worming's (4, 5, 6 wks), they will be current with VET administered vaccines, and Vet check ups.
 My Vet is Nicole Wernette DVM, of Mayville Veterinary Clinic.
 Everyone at Mayville Vet does a great job!
 I highly recommend them if you live in my area.
 A lot of Breeders and Kennels administer vaccines themselves and they never actually take their puppies to see the Vet.
 All of my pups are Vet checked!
 All of my puppies are well socialized!
 I do not work outside of my home.
 This is my job and I take it very seriously!
 I spend a lot of time with all of my dogs and my puppies.
 I even take notes on each pups behavior and personality.
 This way I can help match just the right puppy with your families lifestyle.
 For instance A puppy who is real active and likes to play a lot would be better with an active family maybe with kids.
 A puppy that is a little more laid back and prefers to watch the action from afar, that puppy might be better for a quiet home.

 Bringing your new baby home: - The first day home for a new puppy can be scary for them.
 After all they have been hearing the same voices, smelling the same scents, and they are used to being with their litter mates.
 We want to make the transition as easy as possible.
 It is a good idea if you can make visits to your little angel before the big day.
 Some new parents have brought toys or blankets up to leave with their puppy.
 I encourage that!
 That way the puppies will have something from their old home to take with them to their new home.
 It helps to give them a since of security, they feel safe with something familiar.
 Bring your puppy home on a quiet day.
 A day that you are not expecting any company and you will be able to stay home as well.
 Your puppy will need his or her "own room".
 What I mean by that is they have to have an area of their own where they know they will be safe.
 This is the 1st place you should show your pup when they get home.
 At night or when your not home your puppy should be confined to an area where it won't hurt themselves our damage your home.
 A lot of people use crates for this, or you can simply corner off an area of your house with a baby gate, and put in a bed, food, and chew toys.
 If you use a crate it must be a large enough crate for your puppy to grow, and be able to stand and move around in.
 Keep the area or crate open when you are home so the pup can walk in and out as it pleases.
 You only need to do this until your puppy is trained, and knows the rules of the house.
 Do not use his area/crate for punishing!!!!